Installing underfloor insulation

 If you’re going to install underfloor insulation yourself, there are some things you should think about.
 It can be a difficult, dirty and time-consuming job, and the quality of the job has a big impact on how well the insulation works.

-- Safety - as with all DIY projects, there are safety considerations.
-Make sure you read and follow the Health and Safety advice in Appendix B of New Zealand Standard NZS 4246:2016.
+- Safety - read and follow the Health and Safety advice in Appendix B of New Zealand Standard NZS 4246:2016.
 If you're not sure, get a professional to install the insulation for you.

 - Existing insulation - a quick look under your house will tell you if you have any.
 If there is, you'll still want to check what state it's in (see link below).